-Senegal The Government of Senegal is fasttracking hundreds of electricity generation, transmission, and distribution projects to meet rising demand and meet the country's goal of universal electricity access to become an emerging economy by 2025.
-In order to ensure grid reliability and stability, Senegal's national electricity company, Senelec, must accurately model all these new projects.
+The Government of Senegal is fasttracking hundreds of electricity generation, transmission, and distribution projects to meet rising demand and meet the country's goal of universal electricity access to become an emerging economy by 2025.
+In order to ensure grid reliability and stability, Senegal's tch operations in the wandan national dispatch center.

+national electricity company, Senelec, must accurately model all these new projects.
 EUPP completed the "Senegal Power System Modeling and Network Training Series" with three trainings on dynamic load modeling & network stability.
 Senelec developed dynamic load models of their transmission and distribution system and became familiar with PSS/E contingency analysis and reactive power planning tools, user-defined models using Fortran scripts, and governor and exciter models.
 This training helped Senelec understand how to integrate variable renewable energy and to identify short circuiting and voltage and frequency control for these resources.
 This could enable future potential for energy access to Senegal's underserved areas.

+Tanzania

-Tanzania EUPP conducted a two-week virtual workshop for representatives from the Tanzania Petroleum Development Corporation (TPDC) on financial modeling for natural gas to provide participants from various TPDC directorates and units with the knowledge and tools to develop, understand, analyze and interpret various financial models.
+EUPP conducted a two-week virtual workshop for representatives from the Tanzania Petroleum Development Corporation (TPDC) on financial modeling for natural gas to provide participants from various TPDC directorates and units with the knowledge and tools to develop, understand, analyze and interpret various financial models.
 This training came at a critical time for Tanzania as they look to develop their natural gas sector to meet the energy demands of Tanzania's growing economy.
 All 15 participants received Institute of Electronics and Electrical Engineers (IEEE) certification.

 Tanzanian executives participate in virtual training with the goal of increasing interaction on natural gas financial modeling.

+Uganda

-Uganda Uganda's overreliance on hydropower has increased the country's vulnerability to climate change.
-In 2021, USEA The U.S. - East Africa Geothermal Partnership, with completed the Energy Mix Diversification Strategy for the funding from USAID and Power Africa, provided technical Uganda Electricity Generation Company Limited (UEGCL) assistance to the Oserian Two Lakes Geothermal Industrial to maximize Uganda's generation capacity and diversify Park, an innovative project in Naivasha, Kenya.
-Oserian its generation.
-The study was presented and accepted by owns a 20,000-acre flower farm that currently operates all major energy stakeholders who agreed to standardize three geothermal wells, which produce both thermal and systematize generation planning, load forecasts, energy and electric power.
-Oserian received a license to sell and national targets to establish consensus through an electricity generated on their land from Kenya's Energy and integrated resource plan (IRP).
-The plan will help diversify Petroleum Regulatory Authority (EPRA), making them the the country's energy mix with an anticipated 300MW of only Kenyan company with a license to generate, transmit, solar, wind, and geothermal power by 2030, leading to a and sell electricity. more resilient system.
-Using this license and the site's abundant geothermal In addition, UEGCL achieved several results from previous resources, Oserian is developing the first geothermal activities including: industrial park in sub-Saharan Africa.
-A grid study conducted 1) Implementing a computerized maintenance management in 2020 found that the industrial park's installed geothermal system (CMMS) solution based on IBM Maximo and solar power will not be sufficient to meet the load of application suite to support the Enterprise Asset all prospective industrial park clients.
-While Oserian plans Management program. to develop additional renewable energy resources, the grid study found that interconnecting with the national grid presented an economic solution to meet power demands. monitor, and mitigate risks.
-EAGP is partnering with technical experts from POWER 3) Training more than 100 operation and maintenance and Engineers and K&M Advisors to support Oserian with the asset management staff. design of an interconnection for backup power. - 2) Establishing a risk department to proactively identify, Illustration of the Oserian Two Lakes Geothermal Industrial Park once completed.
-(Source - Oserian Two Lakes Power 2)
+Uganda's overreliance on hydropower has increased the country's vulnerability to climate change.
+In 2021, USEA completed the Energy Mix Diversification Strategy for the Uganda Electricity Generation Company Limited (UEGCL) to maximize Uganda's generation capacity and diversify its generation.
+The study was presented and accepted by all major energy stakeholders who agreed to standardize and systematize generation planning, load forecasts, and national targets to establish consensus through an integrated resource plan (IRP).
+The plan will help diversify the country's energy mix with an anticipated 300MW of solar, wind, and geothermal power by 2030, leading to a more resilient system.

+In addition, UEGCL achieved several results from previous activities including:

+- 1) Implementing a computerized maintenance management system (CMMS) solution based on IBM Maximo application suite to support the Enterprise Asset Management program. - 2) Establishing a risk department to proactively identify, monitor, and mitigate risks. - 3) Training more than 100 operation and maintenance and asset management staff.